Geoffrey-69/geoffrey-69/README.md

 - 👀 I’m a passionate software developer

-- 🌱 I’m currently working with javascript,reactjs and Ruby!
+- 🌱 I’m currently working with javascript,reactjs, SQL and Ruby!

   -🌱 learning Ruby on Rails